Remember America’s Funniest Home Videos? That’s what viral videos used to look like. We’ve come a long way since then, right?

 Unsure on where to start with your viral video?
 No worries.
 You can browse our list of templates to help you come up with your next idea.

 We recommend a template that will hook your viewers right away.
-The Top 5 List template can make that happen.
+The Summer TikTok template can make that happen.

 If you already have an idea of your own, you can start a video from scratch instead.
 All you’ll need to do is choose your theme, aspect ratio, and media.

 Remember that you’ll want to make your viral video as short as possible.
-Use our video editor to trim video clips and add video styles.
+Use our video editor to trim video clips, add your brand colors, fonts, and more.

 Sit back, and wait to see if it goes viral!